All Episodes

 And we got late word of this after we were actually on the air.

-Manager Russ Janks, thank you.
+Manager Russ Jenks, thank you.

-And BB there, Jake Sherlock, thank you.
+And PB there Jake Sherlock, thank you.

-blanket city after city across america now Back to Bud Hopkins and John, both in New York.
+Now, back to Bud Hopkins and John, both in New York.

-It says, I've always thought of Carl Sagan as being a brilliant man of limited scope.
+And Bud, I've got a fact here that says I've always thought of Carl Sagan as being a brilliant man of limited scope.

 He's always denied the possibility of UFO contact, even though he admits the possibility of life on other planets is very high, and I've often thought Sagan himself might be an alien.